-If you're a new supervisor, you'll want to set up a meeting with the Director of Finance to gain access to the Financial Management System (FMS) and go over the budgets that you oversee.
-FMS allows you to view your budget allocations and expenditures.
+If you're a new supervisor, you'll want to set up a meeting with the Director of Finance to gain access budget information for any budgets you oversee.
+Finance will show you how to view your budget allocations and expenditures.